MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/query-scom-managed-instance-data-on-grafana.md

   ORDER BY MEV.HealthState
 ```

-### Workloads health and the number of new alerts on them
+### Workload health and the number of new alerts on them

 ```
 SELECT MEV.Name